 3. The type of work being done has changed.

-While a diesel mechanic still has brake jobs and preventative maintenance services, most of the other repairs they do have become very technical.
+While a diesel technician still has brake jobs and preventative maintenance services, most of the other repairs they do have become very technical.

 A lot of the electrical systems mechanics work on are on digital.
 Some run on different voltages, from very low to dangerously high, and you must know how to test them and what to look for.